-Only RUs holding a safety certificate or safety authorization valid on the Luxembourgish network may request SIM cards (compliant with the MORANE P 38 T 9001 standard: FFFIS for GSM-R SIM Cards v5.0) to the Infrastructure Manager (IM) compatible with the Luxembourg GSM-R network.
+Only IUs holding a valid safety certificate or safety approval on the national rail network may request SIM cards (compliant with MORANE P 38 T 9001: FFFIS for GSM-R SIM Cards v5.0 from the Infrastructure Manager (IM)) compatible with the Luxembourg GSM-R network.

-Cases of Cab Radio equipped with a Luxembourgish SIM card wishing to circulate abroad

-The SIM cards provided by the CFL may be compatible on the networks of foreign countries within the limits of the agreements that the CFL have been able to carry out with the operators of these systems (see Appendix 2D).

-Cases of Cab Radio equipped with SIM cards from foreign countries wishing to circulate in Luxembourg

-RUs whose Cab Radio are equipped with foreign SIM cards must also ensure compatibility with the Luxembourgish GSM-R network (see Appendix 2D).

-In the case where there is no roaming agreement with the Luxembourgish GSM-R network, it may be established between the Luxembourgish IM and all the GSM-R networks mentioned in Appendix 2D.

-When an RU requests to open the roaming on one of the networks GSM_R, it will have to make a pre-notice letter to the IM at least 1 year before the desired effective date.

-In all cases, a minimum period of 6 months is expected after validation of the complete dossier.
-This delay being independent of the authorization process by the Railway Administration.
+- Case of Cab Radio equipped with a Luxembourg SIM card wishing to travel abroad.
+SIM cards supplied by CFL may be compatible with the networks of foreign countries within the limits of the agreements that CFL has reached with the operators of these systems (cf. appendix 2D). - Case of Cab Radio equipped with SIM cards from foreign countries wishing to operate in Luxembourg.
+UIs whose Cab radios are equipped with foreign SIM cards must also ensure compatibility with Luxembourg's GSM-R network (see appendix 2D).
+If there is no roaming agreement with the GSM-R network, one can be established between the IM and all the GSM-R networks listed in appendix 2D.
+When a RU requests to open roaming on one of the GSM-R networks, it must write a pre-announcement letter to the attention of the IM at least 1 year before the desired effective date.
+In all cases, a minimum of 6 months should be allowed after validation of the complete file.
+This period is independent of the authorization process by the Railway Administration.

+As part of the management of the obsolescence of analog telephone technology in the countryside, and following the introduction of GSM-R, the infrastructure manager will be dismantling telephones at the SFP (Signal Fixe Principal) and SFVb (Signal Fixe de Barrage).
+To this end, the infrastructure manager informs that since July 1, 2021, the Luxembourg infrastructure manager has stopped installing telephones at SFP, SFA and SFVb during new constructions, and is also taking advantage of current renewal works to remove SFP and SFVb telephones.
+From July 1, 2025, users of the infrastructure will no longer encounter a telephone dedicated to each SFP in the field.
+The operating rules to be applied are defined in the RGE.

+As part of the management of the obsolescence of analog ground/train radio technology (mode C), and following the introduction of GSM-R, the Luxembourg infrastructure manager will be dismantling analog RST base stations.

+From July 1, 2025, infrastructure users will no longer be able to use analog ground/train radio technology (mode C).
+The operating rules to be applied (e.g. shunting movements) will be defined in the RGE.